UWC2-PYTHON/ProgrammingInPython/source/modules/MoreOnMutability.rst

     In [36]: list2
     Out[36]: [[1, 2, 3], ['a', 'b', 'c']]

-uuh oh! mutating an element in one list mutated the one in the other list.
+Uh oh!
+Mutating an element in one list mutated the one in the other list.

 Why is that?